Easy3D 2.6.1

 unsigned int format,

-Read the color render buffer attached to color attachment index.
+Read the color render buffer attached to color attachment at the given index.

 Parameters

 formatThe format of the pixel data.
-The following formats are accepted: GL_RGB, GL_BGR, GL_RGBA, and GL_BGRA.
+Supported formats: GL_RGB, GL_BGR, GL_RGBA, and GL_BGRA.

 bool read_depth ( float & depth,